Build A Better Mousetrap V3

 History

 Version 2 was a more streamlined design to bring the project back and simplify it.
-While the original version used a BASIC Stamp 2, the newer versions are designed around the Arduino Nano.
+While the original version used a BASIC Stamp 2 MCU, the newer versions are designed around the less-expensive Arduino Nano, which can be purchased on Amazon.
+At the time of this article, you could get three for $10.00 with FREE shipping for Prime members.

 Improving the Design…Again